Subject (Course): International Trade and Doing Business in Angola (Africa).

 - To develop a business plan for the Angolan Market

 Sample of the subject - Doing Business in Angola

 Subject Description: Foreign Trade and Business in Angola:

-Angola is the second-largest African oil exporter (after Nigeria).
+Angola is the second-largest African petrol exporter (after Nigeria).

 Angola is an African frontier market.